minimalweb/text.sugar-for-Espresso/README.markdown

 Text.sugar for Espresso
 =======================

+*IMPORTANT: This sugar currently only works with Espresso 1.x and there are no plans to convert it for Espresso 2 at the moment.
+Feel free to pick up where I left off.*

 This sugar adds the following functionality from the *TextMate text.bundle* to Espresso (For some of the actions you need to install [Spice.sugar](http://github.com/onecrayon/Spice-sugar) by Ian Beck):